A universal machine learning model for the electronic density of states: Results

 \subsection{Predicting the bandgaps}

 The bandgap plays a fundamental role in the optical and electronic properties of a material.
 Its magnitude provides insight into the electrical conductivity at different temperatures, as well as the wavelength of light that the material can absorb.
-Hence, predicting a material's bandgap can be very useful for material design in applications such as electronics, catalysis and photonics.
+Hence, predicting the bandgap can be very useful for material design in applications such as electronics, catalysis and photonics.

 In this work, we define the bandgap as the difference between the valence band maximum (VBM) and the conduction band minimum (CBM).
 To determine the bandgap from the DOS, one would normally first determine the Fermi level by finding the energy where the integrated DOS equals the total number of electrons in the system.
 The positions of the VBM and CBM can then be estimated to determine the bandgap.
 However, the application of this method to predicted DOS spectra poses several challenges.
-Although the DOS inside the bandgap is theoretically zero, due to the use of Gaussian smearing to construct the target DOS, along with small prediction errors from the model, the DOS within the bandgap is often a small non-zero value.
+Although the DOS inside the bandgap should be zero, due to the use of Gaussian smearing to construct the target DOS, along with small prediction errors from the model, the DOS within the bandgap is often a small non-zero value.
 This introduces ambiguity in the choice of a threshold below which the DOS should be treated as zero.
 Another challenge is the determination of the Fermi level, which depends on the integrated DOS and therefore is very sensitive to accumulated errors.
-This is especially problematic for gapped systems, where the DOS is small around the Fermi level and small errors can cause significant shifts that affect bandgap predictions.
 All these challenges are illustrated in \autoref{fig:bandgap_cnn} for MgCl$_2$, an insulator in the test set of MAD.
-The Fermi level computed on the prediction is offset to the right by around 0.5 eV due to a slight underestimation of the integrated DOS.
+The calculated Fermi level on the raw predicted DOS (red lines) is offset to the right of the gap by around 0.5 eV due to a slight underestimation of the integrated DOS.
 Since the Fermi level falls into a region with non-zero DOS, the physical interpretation is that MgCl$_2$ is a metal with no bandgap, which is qualitatively wrong.
 Even if the Fermi level was correctly determined, the oscillations in the predicted DOS (the most prominent one around -9 eV) would complicate the assessment of the gap's magnitude.